Last week’s post, the Multi-Blogger Collaboration, was a project I randomly thought of one day and decided it would be fun. And, guess what? It was!

-No Contact is another big thing I talk about it a lot of my articles, but it’s another “rule” that I have a hard time with.
+No Contact is another big thing I talk about it a lot of my articles.
+It’s also another “rule” that I’ve had a hard time with.
 With Brad, for instance, I didn’t go No Contact until months after the relationship ended.
 In my last breakup, though, I was able to do the full 30 days…

 However, I find myself still orbiting that particular ex from time to time.
 Yes, I know that I shouldn’t – I advise other people not to, and yet… I find that it’s sometimes too tempting to resist.